elPeiretti/mrmineBOT/README.md

 If you have any troubles not grabbing chests, not fighting monsters,etc. Solutions will be posted in the next days. (you have to change the pictures on /bin/pics

-For any suggestion, bug or ideas DM me on discord: ElPeiretti#7260
+For any suggestion, bugs or ideas DM me on discord: ElPeiretti#7260

 Cheers!